Azure-Samples/MyDriving/scripts/README.md

 	- **Table Name**: TripPointData
 	- **Workspace**: You can use the default

-### Machine Learning configuration (optional)
+### Machine Learning configuration

-> Note: Machine Learning experiments provisioning is part in the master deployment script.
-You can use the following steps to provision additional Machine Learning experiments on different subscriptions.
+1. Open the Machine Learning work space (named MyDriving).
+2. Modify the Reader component in both experiments to enter storage account key.
+The storage account is under the same resource group and should have name prefixed with "mydrivingstr".
+3. [TBD]

+### Azure Data Factory configuration

+1.

+##### _Additional Information_
 You can use the supplied **scripts\PowerShell\scripts\copyMLExperiment.ps1** to import previously packaged ML experiments at these locations:

 * https://storage.azureml.net/directories/2e55da807f4a4273bfa99852d3d6e304/items (MyDriving)